Sixzero/Grok.jl/README.md

 # Continue the conversation with a follow-up question
 # The package automatically uses the existing conversation
-# when you provide the same first message
 response2 = grokChat(
     GrokChatOptions([
         GrokMessage("user", "What are the three laws of robotics?"),